 Economic freedom is not a single system, however.
 In many respects, it is the absence of a single dominating system.
-As previous editions of the Index have elaborated, economic freedom is not a dogmatic ideology.
+Over the past 25 years, the Index has demonstrated that economic freedom is not a dogmatic ideology.
 It represents instead a philosophy that rejects dogma and embraces diverse and even competing strategies for economic advancement.
-The Index also reveals that it is not the policies we fail to implement that hold back economic growth.
-Rather, it is the dreadful policies that, all too often, we put in place.
+The Index provides compelling evidence that it is not the policies we fail to implement that hold back economic growth.
+Rather, it is the dreadful policies that, all too often, our governments put in place.

-In other words, those who believe in economic freedom believe in the right of individuals to decide for themselves how to direct their lives.
+Those who believe in economic freedom believe in the right of individuals to decide for themselves how to direct their lives.
 The added benefit from society's point of view is the proven power of self-directed individuals, whether working alone or working together in associations or corporations, to create the goods and services that best respond to the needs and desires of their fellow citizens.